Chandragupta Maurya established the Mauryan Empire in 321 B.C

 This period also saw an increase in the number of untouchables.

 Ashokan pillars at Rampurva, Lauriya Nandangarh, and Sarnath present excellent examples of stone sculptures which developed in this period.

-All these pillars are circular and monolithic, and are made of sandstone found at Chunar, near Mirzapur in U.P.
+All these pillars are circular and monolithic and are made of sandstone found at Chunar, near Mirzapur in U.P.

 Lomasa Risi cave in the Barabara hills near Gaya belongs to the Mauryan period.

-Among several stone and terracotta sculptures of this period, polished stone sculpture of a chauri-bearing female known as Didarganj Yakshini is most famous.
+Among several stone and terracotta sculptures of this period, a polished stone sculpture of a chauri-bearing female known as Didarganj Yakshini is most famous.